robtuley/world.rainchasers.com/src/peru.md

 Money
 -----

-Flights are fairly expensive from the UK, but living costs in Peru will be cheap.
+Living costs in Peru will be cheap.
 The peruvian currency is the Sol, but if you're going to take any cash or travellers cheques get them all in dollars, the 'unofficial' currency.
 Can just take a visa card and find a cash machine in most main centres.